-Kim Roberts founded Beltway Poetry Quarterly in January 2000.
-She is the author of five books of poems: The Scientific Method (WordTech Editions, 2017), Fortune’s Favor: Scott in Antarctica (Poetry Mutual, 2015), Animal Magnetism (Pearl Editions, 2011), The Kimnama (Poetry Mutual/Vrzhu Press, 2007), and The Wishbone Galaxy (WWPH, 1994), and one nonfiction chapbook, Lip Smack: A History of Spoken Word Poetry in DC (Beltway Books, 2010).
-She is also editor of the print anthology Full Moon on K Street: Poems About Washington, DC (Plan B Press, 2010) and co-publisher, with Dan Vera, of the web exhibit DC Writers’ Homes.
+Kim Roberts founded Beltway Poetry Quarterly in January 2000 and served twenty years, through the end of December 2019.
+She is the author of A Literary Guide to Washington, DC: Walking in the Footsteps of American Writers from Francis Scott Key to Zora Neale Hurston (University of Virginia Press, 2018), and five books of poems, most recently The Scientific Method (WordTech Editions, 2017).
+She is also editor of the anthologies O Say Can You See: The Early Poets of Washington, DC (University of Virginia Press, forthcoming 2021), and Full Moon on K Street: Poems About Washington, DC (Plan B Press, 2010) and co-publisher, with Dan Vera, of the web exhibit DC Writers’ Homes.
 Roberts has been the recipient of grants from the DC Commission on the Arts, the Humanities Council of Washington, and the National Endowment for the Humanities.
-In addition, she has been awarded residency grants from fifteen artist colonies.
+In addition, she has been awarded residency grants from eighteen artist colonies.
 Her website: www.kimroberts.org.

 We are proud to have developed partnerships with several other organizations with strong ties to the region.
 DC Film Alliance hosts our subscriber list serve, and the journal lives on its server.
 Split This Rock and The Word Works have served as fiscal sponsors.
 Funding for select issues was provided by the DC Commission on the Arts and Humanities and the Humanities Council of Washington, DC.